 He had 4 lines.
 The paper came home and we practiced, talked about what he was going to do, he got nervous and excited and then we practiced some more.
 We said his lines twenty times a day for three weeks.
 He, of course, knew them the 2nd time he read them, but we wanted him to be able to say these words amidst a flood of noise, fear and anxiety.
 He had rehearsals and I received multiple emails from his teacher stating that she was super proud of him and he was going to be great!
 But was he?
 Would he freak out?
 Would he cover his ears and take off when the curtain opened and all those eyes were looking at him?
 Finally, the day came to find out and my husband and I were both balls of anxiety.
 I layered Cooper in another bubble of aromatherapy (he gets the best-smelling kid award for sure), smacked him on the ass, and said "go get 'em dog!"
 We took our seats among the crowd, tried not to look like terrified psychopaths among our neighbors and peers, and braced ourselves for what could happen.
 The music started, the feet shuffled in, and finally, the curtain opened.

 It's moments like this that help me dress him in the morning and shove him into the wolves den every damn day.
 These risks we take as parents of autistic children can carry a huge amount of anxiety but an even greater amount of hope.
-Pushing our children out of their zones of comfort, challenging them to greater expectations, and standing by to pounce on any little asshole that tries to steal their thunder is the role we have been handed.
-May God strengthen us to frickin' nail it.
+Pushing our children out of their zones of comfort, challenging them to greater expectations, and standing by to nurture who they are meant to be is the role we have been handed.